alxshelepenok/lumen/content/posts/ic-action-an-open-source-github-action-to-deploy-canisters-to-the-internet-computer.md

     dfx deploy --network=ic

-With your dependencies install, and your work deployed, you got your first canister!
+With your dependencies installed, and your work deployed, you got your first canister!
 You should see a canister_ids.json file on your repository, which identifies your Canister on the Internet Computer. **Make sure that after deploying your first canister you push these files to GitHub**, as they are needed later on.

 Canisters also deploy with a particular entity, `default` by default.
 We'll use Github secrets to export the private key for that identity.